The Sound of Madness

 Shinedown's tour to support the album subsequently started with the band playing a few festival shows before the release of The Sound of Madness.

-The Sound of Madness is Shinedown's most successful album, and has issued one multi-platinum single ("Second Chance"), two platinum singles ("Sound of Madness") and ("If You Only Knew"), as well as all other singles going gold.
-The album has since been certified 2× Platinum by the RIAA in 2016 for shipments over 2,000,000 copies.
+The Sound of Madness is Shinedown's most successful album, and has issued one multi-platinum single ("Second Chance"), two platinum singles ("Sound of Madness" and "If You Only Knew"), as well as all other singles going gold ("Devour", "The Crow & the Butterfly", "Diamond Eyes (Boom-Lay Boom-Lay Boom)", and "Call Me").
+The album has since been certified 2× Platinum by the both RIAA and Music Canada, and Gold by the BPI.

 Writing and recording

 Work on a third studio album began in early 2007; while the record label requested an album to be created in six months, Smith declined, stating that he was not happy with the results of working under the time restraints on the last album, and wished to take his time on the album.
 The label agreed to this, ultimately allowing Smith to take eighteen months to prep the album.
 Part of the long development time was due to internal issues within band members; during this time, Smith fired both Stewart and Todd from the band.
 Smith let Stewart go due to disagreements with the direction of the band, feeling that Stewart was no longer happy or committed to the band.
 Todd was fired due to major disagreements with Smith, and personal problems that were getting in the way of the band.
 Then-touring guitarist Zach Myers later recounted that both Smith and Todd were going through significant substance abuse issues at the time with drugs and alcohol, which lead to much infighting between the two.
 The band almost broke up during the period, but Smith firing Todd and stopping his drug use helped eliminate the internal issues, and helped the band move forward.

 Smith spent much of 2007 writing new material, alone, for the third album.
 Sessions were prolific, with Smith writing over 60 songs during the period, though the fact that he now lacked a guitarist and bassist was a constant concern.
 Smith recruited a number of studio musicians for its recording sessions; Dave Bassett contributing most of the album's guitars, Tim Pierce, contributing some additional guitar, and Chris Chaney contributing most of the album's bass guitar.
 The rough demos were sent from the record label to music producer Rob Cavallo, who, upon hearing them, told Smith he wanted to produce the album.